How Long Does Preserved Moss Last? And How To Keep It Fresh!

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)

-How do you use Preserved Moss?
+How Do You Use Preserved Moss?

 One of the most common uses for preserved moss is around floral and greenery arrangements.
 I like to keep a supply of this moss on hand for my many projects.
+It’s perfect for covering over the styrofoam or other elements that are holding the arrangement together.
+It looks great without requiring any special care.

-Preserved Moss used to fill pots around plants for DIY Topiary Projects
+Moss used to fill pots around plants for DIY Topiary Projects

 Indoors, the natural green color of the moss will look great for years.